rumarlon/gemini-grok-duo-mesop/README.md

 # gemini-grok-duo-mesop

 This repo will help you setup an environment where you can use both Gemini or Grok simultaneously.
-You can also just each model individualy.
+You can also just each use model individualy.

 _Get Started with with Mesop choose : Gemini &/or Grok_